amgrcia97/advanced_level_python_apps/README.md

-# Advanced Level Applications in Python
+# Advanced Level Applications in Python #

-* Advance level concepts and use to make all the Applications in Python.
+*➡️ Advance level concepts and use to make all the Applications in Python*

-* Machine Learning Models and then also using these Machine Learning Models, we have build Advance Level Applications as well.
+*➡️ Machine Learning Models and then also using these Machine Learning Models, we have build Advance Level Applications as well*

-# Real time applications in python:
+### Real time applications in python:
-- Chat Room App
+✔️ Chat Room Application